appcelerator-archive/docker-example-swarm-bootstrap-local/README.md

-# swarm-bootstrap-virtualbox
+# docker-example-swarm-bootstrap-local

-Simple script to set up a Docker 1.12 swarm based on virtualbox nodes created by `docker-machine`.
+Simple script to set up a Docker 1.12 swarm for local testing.
+The nodes are provisioned using `docker-machine` with the virtualbox driver.

+There is no difference between nodes other than the naming convention we use to distinguish between managers and workers.
+In production, however, you might choose to use higher capacity instances (cpu+memory) for managers.

 ## Prerequisites